bhavin192/wpinstall/README.md

 ### How to use.

 Make the script executable and run it.
+It will ask for domain name of the site.

 ```sh
 $ sudo chmod +x wpinstall.sh
 $ sudo ./wpinstall.sh
 ```

-This script is not complete yet, and only tested on Ubuntu 16.04 instance of GCP.
+This script works but has lot of work to be done in order to ensure if WordPress is installed correctly.
+Tested on Ubuntu 16.04 instance of GCP and AWS.

 ## Licensing